Artoriassa/keyboard-shortcuts-productivity-tools-/README.md

 #### use `⌥ ←` / `⌥ →` to move by words

 In iTerm, first go to `Preferences` > `Profiles` > `Keys` > `General`, you need to set your left/right option key to act as an escape character.
-Then go to `Key Mapping`, you can either change the current shortcut for `⌥ ←` / `⌥ →` or create a new one, in the profile shortcut keys, with the following settings:
+Then go to `Key Mappings`, you can either change the current shortcut for `⌥ ←` / `⌥ →` or create a new one, in the profile shortcut keys, with the following settings:

 Keyboard Shortcut: `⌥ ←`

 Action: Send Escape Sequence

 Esc+: b

 ***